loyjoy/academy/advanced/modules/decision_table.md

 Afterward, add an output by clicking on “Output +”.

 Next, click on the first field under “Input” and select “process variable”.
 Fill in the name of the process variable of your first question.
-In the other field under input you do the same with the other process variables.
+In the other field under input, you do the same with the other process variables.

 Then, click on the field under “Output”, choose again “process variable”, and add a new name.
 Do not use a name that you have already used.
-You can use for example “skintype” if you do a skin type test or you can use “product” if you build a product finder.
+You can use for example “skin type” if you do a skin type test or you can use “product” if you build a product finder.
 As for scope you choose “consumer” if you want to collect consumer data and process if not.

 As a next step, add a new rule.